MichaelLangbein/tdl2/backend/data/wiki/programming/wordpress.md

   - $schema: https://schemas.wp.org/trunk/theme.json
   - settings
   - styles
-- empty index.php (so that dir can't be inspected from outside)
+- (optional) empty index.php (so that dir can't be inspected from outside)

 All the above are used to layout widgets and the sites "frame" - i.e. everything that is not an actual blog-posts content.
 Content itself is made of blocks and may use patterns.